 The Seabird Protection Network (Network) is a multi-organization collaborative that works to reduce human disturbance to seabirds and other marine wildlife along the California coast.

 The Network is modeled after the Audubon Society's chapter structure.
-Gulf of the Farallones National Marine Sanctuary, who manages the founding Chapter, facilitates program expansion and incorporates new Chapters as they develop.
+Greater Farallones National Marine Sanctuary, who manages the founding Chapter, facilitates program expansion and incorporates new Chapters as they develop.

 Currently, the Seabird Protection Network extends from the Mendocino County line to Point Mugu, and includes the Channel Islands.